zesk/build/documentation/source/guide/documentation.md

 Where:

-- `returnCode` is an integer or a return code string (see `returnCodeString`)
+- `returnCode` - UnsignedInteger.
+Required. is an integer or a return code string (see `returnCodeString`)
-- `returnCodeDescription` is the brief description for the reason for any error
+- `returnCodeDescription` - String.
+Optional. is the brief description for the reason for any error

 ### `Environment:` - Environment variables used